 The Office of Institutional Effectiveness provides leadership and support for strategic planning, assessment of student learning and development, research and accreditation.
 A comprehensive approach to institutional effectiveness provides NDSCS a process to align our mission and objectives with the outcomes of our programs and activities in a cycle of continuous improvement that informs planning, budgeting and assessment.

 NDSCS is accredited by the Higher Learning Commission and is a member of the AQIP (Academic Quality Improvement Program) process of accreditation.
 The College is committed to continuous improvement as a philosophy and management style.
-The Associate Vice President for Academic Affairs is the Accreditation Liaison Officer to the Higher Learning Commission providing oversight and direction for communication and reports with the Higher Learning Commission.
+The Vice President for Student Affairs is the Accreditation Liaison Officer to the Higher Learning Commission providing oversight and direction for communication and reports with the Higher Learning Commission.
 View NDSCS Accreditation information.

 Research and experience indicate that a web of common principles - Focus, Involvement, Leadership, Learning, People, Collaboration, Agility, Foresight, Information, and Integrity - permeate colleges and universities that have achieved a systematic approach to continuous quality improvement.
 These qualities underlie all of the Academic Quality Improvement Program's Categories, activities, processes, and services, and they represent the values to which AQIP itself aspires organizationally.
 View the NDSCS AQIP eFolio.